Choosing between Creatio and SugarCRM for your CRM often comes down to five questions:

 Creatio is a CRM and no-code workflow automation platform that lets business teams build applications and AI agents without code.
 SugarCRM is a B2B sales CRM focused on manufacturing, wholesale, and distribution, with native ERP integration that surfaces buying patterns and cross-sell opportunities from transaction data.

-ZoomInfo is an AI GTM intelligence platform built on 500M contacts and 100M companies, providing the verified data, buying signals, and intelligence layer that feed into whichever CRM a team uses.
+ZoomInfo is an all-in-one AI GTM Platform built on 500M contacts and 100M companies, providing the verified data, buying signals, and GTM Context Graph intelligence layer that feed into whichever CRM a team uses.

 Which platform is best for manufacturing and distribution companies?